bootphon/ABX-accent/abx-accent/data/prepare/data_splits/README.rst

 ===============  ==========  ==========  ==========  ==========  ==========

-- **speakers folder** : List of the Male and Female speakers we used to get the scores shows in this study.
+- **speakers folders** : A list of the male and female speakers used used to obtain the scores shown in this study.

-- **filenames folder** : List of file names used for ABX and Adaptation for dev and test set.
+- **filenames folder** : A List of filenames used for ABX and Adaptation in the dev and test sets.